englishпо-русски

 <div class="fixed" data-immerser>

-<div class="fixed__pager pager" data-immerser-pager data-immerser-solid="pager"></div>
+<div class="fixed__pager pager" data-immerser-solid="pager">

-<a href="#reasoning" class="fixed__logo logo" data-immerser-solid="logo">immerser</a>
+<a href="#reasoning" class="fixed__logo logo" data-immerser-solid="logo" data-immerser-synchro-hover="logo">

 <div class="fixed__menu menu" data-immerser-solid="menu">

-<a href="#reasoning" class="menu__link">Reasoning</a>
+<a href="#reasoning" class="menu__link" data-immerser-synchro-hover="reasoning">Reasoning</a>

-<a href="#how-to-use" class="menu__link">How to Use</a>
+<a href="#how-to-use" class="menu__link" data-immerser-synchro-hover="how-to-use">How to Use</a>

-<a href="#how-it-works" class="menu__link">How it Works</a>
+<a href="#how-it-works" class="menu__link" data-immerser-synchro-hover="how-it-works">How it Works</a>

-<a href="#options" class="menu__link">Options</a>
+<a href="#options" class="menu__link" data-immerser-synchro-hover="options">Options</a>

-<a href="#recipes" class="menu__link">Recipes</a>
+<a href="#recipes" class="menu__link" data-immerser-synchro-hover="recipes">Recipes</a>

 </div>